KarrLab/intro_to_wc_modeling/docs/index.rst

     installation.rst
     tutorials.rst
-    Documentation for the code used in the tutorials <source/modules.rst>
+    Documentation for the code used in this resource <source/modules.rst>
-    About these tutorials <about.rst>
+    About this resource <about.rst>